Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/README.md

 ```

 ## Data Leakage
-To ensure robust model performance and avoid overfitting, data leakage checks are performed for both **Biomining Neural Network** and **TranSynergy** submodules.
-These checks verify that training, validation, and test sets are properly separated and free from unintended overlaps or biases.
+At the start of the project, data leakage checks were conducted for both Biomining Neural Network and TranSynergy submodules to ensure robust model performance and prevent overfitting.
+These checks confirmed that training, validation, and test sets were properly separated, free from unintended overlaps or biases, and any identified issues were resolved.

 - **Biomining Neural Network**:
   - Checks for **correlation of data** to identify redundant or highly correlated features that could lead to leakage.